nickku1223/stock-analysis/README.md

 #### 1. What are the advantages or disadvantages of refactoring code?

 The advantage is that it reduced the runtime.
-Disadvantages for me personally is that at first I was confused about the code by adding tickerIndex and using it to access the tickers array, and why to create the 3 out put as array, but I think
+Disadvantages for me personally is that at first I was confused about the code by adding tickerIndex and using it to access the tickers array, and why to create the 3 out put as array, but I think to create output as arrays helps to process and store the respective array elements, which helps with the runtime.

+#### 2. How do these pros and cons apply to refactoring the original VBA script?